 It generates chemical rush through our brains and makes us bias by blocking our logical faculty in the brain.
 We get addicted to it.

+An another form of trading psychology is Fear.
 It is normally characterized as an inconvenient, stressful situation etc.

 One of the most common examples that I can think of now is “Dot-com bubble”, many refer it as “Internet bubble”.

 It was created around internet start-up companies, which motivated investors to invest in businesses which had a “dot com” tag.

 They became greedy which in turn created further greed which resulted in an overpriced situation, giving birth to a bubble.

 For better understanding let me quote Investopedia’s definition of a bubble:

 “A bubble is an economic cycle characterized by a rapid escalation of asset prices followed by a contraction.
 It is created by a surge in asset prices unwarranted by the fundamentals of the asset and driven by exuberant market behavior.
 When no more investors are willing to buy at the elevated price, a massive selloff occurs, causing the bubble to deflate.”